 Later on, we shifted to peter’s collaboration Email plugin that turns out to be more powerful.

 Some additional plugins which I use for ShoutMeLoud:

 - Ultimate Nofollow to quickly add Nofollow link attribute.

-- SEO Smart link business for automatic internal linking
+- Link Whisper for internal linking

 - Q2W3 Fixed Widget for making sidebar widget fixed